Sermons

 23 February 2020

 Having recently returned home from a cruise in January I can’t help feeling for the 4000 people who were quarantined on the Diamond Princess cruise ship in Japan.
-The rooms are extraordinarily small – much smaller than a motel room.
-The expectation of a cruise is that you’ll spend most of your time on deck… Read more
+The rooms… Read more

 Year A – 6th Sunday after Epiphany – Reconcilable differences